Trump tests positive for coronavirus: the timeline

 Pence was with Trump in the Oval Office on Tuesday morning.
 Both he and the president are tested daily.
 There has been no word on Pence's most recent coronavirus test.

 Trump participated in a presidential debate with Democratic nominee Joe Biden.
 At this point neither the president, the first lady nor Hicks were showing symptoms.
+Despite a requirement that everyone in the debate hall besides Trump, Biden and moderator Chris Wallace wear masks, most of the Trump party did not, including the first lady.

 Wednesday